OmoloyeNaeema/Recipe-List/README.md

-# Movie Wishlist
+# Recipe App

-A full-stack application for managing your movie watchlist with a modern, animated UI and real-time updates.
+A full-stack application for managing your recipe collection with a modern, user-friendly interface and real-time updates.

 ## Features

-- Add movies to your watchlist with titles and notes
+- Add recipes with titles, ingredients, and instructions
-- Rate movies using a 5-star rating system
-- Mark movies as watched/unwatched
+- View detailed recipe information
+- Edit or delete existing recipes
-- Sort movies by newest or oldest first
+- Search and filter recipes by name or ingredients
-- Animated movie posters for visual appeal
 - Responsive design that works on all devices
-- Real-time notifications for all actions
+- Real-time updates for recipe changes
-- Dark theme with gold accents

 ## Tech Stack